 GoFrogs.com talks with Freeman, Henderson and Jackson

-Kevin Henderson begins his second season at TCU as assistant coach for hurdles after coming to Fort Worth in August 2012 after four years at Drake University in Des Moines, Iowa.
+Kevin Henderson begins his third season at TCU as assistant coach for hurdles after coming to Fort Worth in August 2012 after four years at Drake University in Des Moines, Iowa.

-Henderson guided Lavon Collins and Larissa Matthews to strong seasons.
+Henderson guided Lavon Collins and Larissa Matthews to strong seasons in his first season with the Frogs.
 Collins dropped his 400 hurdles PR by nearly a second en route to finishing fifth at the Big 12 Championships and qualifying for the NCAA West Preliminaries.
 Henderson's work with Collins helped the junior become an indispensible member of TCU's All-American 4x400-meter relay team.

 Matthews was able to find the form that made her a star as a freshman under Henderson.
 She finished fourth in the 60-meter hurdles and 100-meter hurdles at the Indoor and Outdoor, respectively, conference championships.
 Matthews missed out on a trip to Eugene and the NCAA Championships by 0.01 seconds at the NCAA West Preliminaries, finishing 13th.